Store Policies

 ***Please note that due to a glitch with the web host international tracking doesn't always upload properly and the tracking link goes to USPS instead of GlobalPost, causing it to not track.
 As I've been struggling with my health all of the energy I have to give is going into making splints I'm not always able to get online to manually fix them all.
 If this happens please enter your tracking number at the GlobalPost website to follow shipment progress.

 Please ensure your address is correct before placing your order.
-Shipping labels are an automated process, created directly from the order.
-I do not manually enter any address or shipping information.
+Shipping labels are an automated process, created directly from the order information as it was entered.
+I do not manually enter any address information.
 To protect both buyer and seller and to prevent fraud, addresses cannot be changed after an order is placed.
 Any shipments returned to me for missing or incomplete address or in the case of international shipments where they were never picked up from customs will not be eligible for a refund, but I will of course be happy to send them back out for the cost of the postage.

 Cancellations